pelodelfuego/vim-swoop/README.md

 ```

-Those 2 action are also exposedby command line:
+Those 2 action are also exposed by command line:

 * Current buffer function
 ```